panique/huge/README.md

 **THIS IS A GITHUB PREVIEW !
 WHAT YOU SEE IS NOT READY TO RELEASE !
 IT'S A PREVIEW!**

-TODO: Legal rights for demo avatar pictures, full docs, no inline css, alternative theme, prepared statements
+TODO: Clear legal rights for demo avatar pictures, full docs, no inline css, alternative theme, prepared statements

 Always find the latest version, a documentation and other stuff on the project website: http://www.php-login.net